Help us remember thOSE who served

 Shelton and Jean Short, given by Shelton H. Short, Jr. Trust

-Henry Taylor, given by George Taylor and Alice Taylor Spilman, Son and Daughter
+Major Henry Taylor, Army Engineers Headquarters #3, given by Henry Taylor V, George W. B. Taylor and Alice Taylor Spilman, Sons and Daughter

 PVT 1CL Jack B. Taylor, 151 Machine Gun Battalion, killed in action (30.7.1918), Aisne Marne Cemetery, France, given by Vicki Taylor Murphy, Niece